-- 1. USST A & B Teams - 2.
+- 1. USST A, B and C Teams - 2.
 Athletes with 400 or more NorAm points in the current season - 3.
-Ten athletes will be selected based on an NTSM of current NorAm standings in the discipline(s) to be contested utilizing all NorAm events contested prior to the finals. - 4.
-All remaining spots, except four, selected based on the NTSM of FIS points in the discipline(s) to be contested. - 5.
+Ten athletes will be selected based on an NTSM of current NorAm standings in the discipline(s) to be contested (except SC) utilizing all NorAm events contested 32 days prior to the finals. - All remaining spots, except 20%, will be selected based on the NTSM of FIS points in the discipline(s) to be contested. - 5.
 Up to 20% of the USA quota will be reserved for development consideration. - 6.
-Any spots that become available will revert to the NTSM of FIS points ranking. - 7.
-Any remaining spots will revert to development within the final eight days prior to the event.
+Remaining spots will alternate between a NTSM ranking list and development consideration.